Melberoni/Kickstarter_Analysis/README.md

 - It seems that those campaigns with a goal under $15,000 have the best chance of being succcessful.

 #### What are some limitations of this dataset?
--
+- This data set only shows the outcomes of the crowdfunding campaign, it doesnt show if the project was successful inthe real world, for example if a play was good, or if a food truck made money etc.
+- You dont know if the backers of the different campaigns are family and friends of the person starting the kickstarter or just random people
+- It doesnt include any information about how each person promoted their kickstarter, if at all.

-- What are some other possible tables and/or graphs that we could create?
+#### What are some other possible tables and/or graphs that we could create?
+- It would be interestng to see how many backers successful campaigns had vs failed campaigns
+- I would also like to know more about the spotlight and staff pick variables, does having that as true mean your more likely to have a successful campaign?
+- Average donation vs goals